danieluxury88/CS50_FinalProject/readme.md

 ## Project Description

 Personal (as Project) Management Django Web Project.
+Let you add tasks, milestones and projects.
+Also add important dates, register events/habits and create self rules.
+Finally review your performance in a Report.

 ## Technologies Used